A lower bound theorem for $d$-polytopes with $2d+2$ vertices: Polytopes with vertices: Small cases and pyramids over simple polytopes

-Since $t\ge 1$, the polytope $P$ is a pyramid over a $(d-1)$-polytope $F$, itself a $(t-1)$-fold pyramid over a simple polytope.
-Moreover, $F$ has at least $2(d-1)+2$ vertices and at least $(d-1)+3$ facets, and our induction hypothesis applies to $F$.
-It follows that
+Since $t\ge 1$, the polytope $P$ is a pyramid over a $(d-1)$-polytope $F$, itself a $(t-1)$-fold pyramid with at least $2(d-1)+2$ vertices and at least $(d-1)+3$ facets.
+Thus our induction hypothesis applies to $F$.
+It also follows that

-Suppose that $t\ge 2$.
+\textbf{Suppose that $t\ge 2$}.
 By the induction hypothesis, we get that